neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 ## Module Overview

 In this module, you will package up many of the concepts learned throughout the workshop into an automated build pipeline.

-## Create configuration repository

-Navigate to [https://github.com/neilpeterson/terraform-modules.git](https://github.com/neilpeterson/terraform-modules.git) and fork the repository.
+The content in this module assumes that you have been working along with the workshop and have allready forked [this repo](https://github.com/neilpeterson/terraform-modules.git).

 ## Create an Azure DevOps instance